CBN is one of the newer cannabinoids on the market.

 Personally, I prefer to take a combination of CBN and CBD but in a 1:1 ratio.
-Therefore, I prefer to get a regular full-spectrum CBD oil and a regular full-spectrum CBN oil and just combine the two myself, instead of letting the manufacturer decide what the ratio exactly should be.
+Therefore, I prefer to get a regular full-spectrum CBD oil and a regular full-spectrum CBN oil.
+Then I combine the two myself, instead of letting the manufacturer decide what the ratio exactly should be.

 3. 3Chi Broad-Spectrum CBN Oil (Best Broad-Spectrum CBN Oil)

-While the previous two options contain tiny amounts of THC, this is a broad-spectrum product, meaning it contains no detectable levels of THC.
+While the previous two options contain tiny amounts of THC, this is a broad-spectrum product.
+Broad-spectrum means it has no detectable levels of THC.

 This is also one of the CBN products on the list that truly has CBN as the dominant cannabinoid.
 The CBN to CBD ratio is around 2:1.
 So for every 1mg of CBD, there’s 2mg of CBN inside.

-What makes 3Chi broad-spectrum CBN oil so good is that, just like NuLeaf Naturals CBN oil, it contains a good amount of additional cannabinoids.
+What makes 3Chi broad-spectrum CBN oil so good is that, it has a good amount of minor cannabinoids.

 This is especially remarkable because it’s a broad-spectrum CBN oil.